 A wide array of experiences has helped me to be open-minded to many walks of life.
 As a professional basketball player for five years in Europe, I was exposed to many different cultures and mindsets.
 Everyone has a unique story and a unique past that shapes their present.
 I can especially relate to feeling the need to always perform at a high level in life.
 Playing basketball has also given me a mindset of teamwork.
 I want to approach our counseling sessions together as a collaboration – working together as a team.
 I see my role as guiding you toward growth, hope, and healing.

 Other experiences besides sports have contributed to me better assisting you.
 I have experience in an inpatient hospital setting and working with young adults pertaining to substance use and trauma.
 I have a Certificate in Trauma-Informed Care from the University of Wisconsin – Milwaukee, which has helped me understand how the sheer weight of past experiences can be debilitating and affect how we try to manage our lives.
 Another experience I have had is working with college students and managing their substance use.
 Oftentimes, mental health and substance use go hand-in-hand.
 Whatever your situation, I look forward to working with you.

 I completed my Master’s in Social Work (MSW) from the University of Wisconsin – Milwaukee.
 I am credentialed by the state of Wisconsin as a Certified Advanced Practice Social Worker (APSW) as well as a Substance Abuse Counselor – In Training (SAC-IT).
-I adhere to the necessary clinical supervision and hold membership with the National Association of Social Workers (NASW).
+I adhere to the necessary clinical supervision as well as the ethical standards set by the National Association of Social Workers (NASW).